arslanmusaddiq/1DT308-Introductory-Project/study_guide_1DT308.md

 - **Friday 5th May**: Submission of project plan and group assignment.
 - **Monday-Tuesday 26-27 May**: Project reports
-- **Monday-Tuesday 4-5 June**: Final Deadline for project report and video, GitLab.
-A-F
+- **Monday-Tuesday 4-5 June**: Final Deadline for project report and video.

 All elements must be completed before the end of the course for a grade.